temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 #### Set constraints

 The sets have a maximum size limit, which defaults to 1000 build ids across all sets.
-This limit is configurable on Temporal Server via the `limit.versionBuildIDPerQueue` dynamic config property.
+This limit is configurable on Temporal Server via the `limit.versionBuildIDsPerQueue` dynamic config property.
 Operations to add new Build IDs to the sets will fail if the limit would be exceeded.

 There is also a limit on the number of sets, which defaults to 10.
 This limit is configurable via